-Services not covered by Not covered under Covered only under specific Medicare Experimental medical and any condition conditions May be covered by Original surgical procedures, equipment, and medications.
-Medicare under a Medicare- approved clinical research study or by our plan.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment, and medications.
+Experimental procedures and May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan. items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
 Not covered under any condition Home-delivered meals We cover a limited amount of meals immediately following an inpatient discharge to home.
 See the Medical Benefits Chart in this chapter for details about the meals we cover.
 Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Not covered under any condition Naturopath services (uses natural or alternative treatments).
 Not covered under any condition Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.